jutnhbr/medical-record-system-bac/README.md

 7. Start the backend with ```npm run dev```
 8. Navigate to the Client Directory and install all dependecies with ```npm install```
 9. Start the Frontend with ```npm run start```
-10. The Frontend might ask you the start the application on port 3001 since 3000 is already in use.
+10. The Frontend might ask you to start the application on port 3001 since 3000 is already in use.
 Accept with ```y```
 11. The Application is now available on ```localhost:3001```
 12. You can find all Patient, Admin and Doctor logins inside the initDB.js Script